Child Law Solicitors

 Both parents naturally want to spend as much time as possible with their children.
 As time passes, parents may also welcome others into the child’s life such as new partners and step-siblings, and this may be concerning for you.

-We are here to support you with all matters relating to child residence and contact.
+We are here to support you with all matters relating to child arrangements and contact.
 Our child solicitor helps families agree co-parenting plans that work for everyone.
 We are also always here to help you revisit a co-parenting plan or sort out a disagreement with your ex-partner (for example, a dispute over whether a child can have contact with a new partner).

 Financial provision for children